Listen to Les McKeown read this blog post:

 Luckily, this is not a 1914 Antarctic expedition and there are plenty of precedents from which to learn key lessons (although it is true that Shackleton had learned from a previous expedition that sled dogs managed snow and extreme cold weather much better than ponies – this apparently wasn’t obvious to poor Robert Scott in 1910).

-Study the free resources available to you (like at the bottom of this article), consult experts who can help you chart your course, and begin your journey with a well-thought-out plan.
+Study the free resources available to you, consult experts who can help you chart your course, and begin your journey with a well-thought-out plan.

 Okay, it isn’t that bad…but it is a challenge with many ups and downs along the way.